sabenoist/EEG-Headset-Interface/README.md

 ## EEG Headset Interface
-A work in progress to interact with a self-made electroencephalogram (EEG) .
+A work in progress to interact with a self-made electroencephalogram (EEG) headset.

 # OpenBCI_Project
 Dependencies: